davecurryco/mystic-spheres/RuinsOfLahoor.md

 ##### 2D) The Catacombs

+The north door of this low-ceiling, wide hallway is made of stone and fits flush with the stone frame of the archway.
+The door is smooth and plain except for a circular recess at its center.
+Within the recess, a seal of soft silver-grey metal covers the bronze latch.
+The seal bears the Symbol of the Keeper within a circle of inscribed hieroglyphics.
+Anyone who breaks the seal must make a DC 18 Constitution save or be affected by a rotting curse.
+An affected creature loses 3d6 hit points from its hit point maximum and 1d4 points of Charisma.
+The effects are permanent unless cured by a _greater restoration_ or similar magic.

+The door to the Assembly Chamber is exactly the same as its counterpart in the chamber.
+It too opens on a blank wall, but a DC 11 Wisdom(Perception) check will reveal that objects or creatures can pass through the wall into the next room.
+This effect is due to what is effectively a permanent, one-way _passwall_ spell.

-The west wall of this low-ceilinged, wide hallway is honeycombed with 24 crypts, each of which is sealed by a serpentinite marker carved with strange designs and characters of an unknown script.
+The west wall is honeycombed with 18 crypts, each of which is sealed by a serpentinite marker carved with strange designs and characters of an unknown script.
 A character that uses _Comprehend Languages_ or similar magic to understand the writings must make a DC 16 Wisdom saving throw.
 On a failure, the creature is afflicted with a short-term madness due to the blasphemous names carved on the markers.

 Most of the crypts hold the mummified remains of a cultist or cult leader -- some of which were interred with wealth.
 Each crypt takes 1d3 minutes to open with a successful DC 12 skill check with thieves' tools.
 Undead have Individual Treasure according to their CR, while mummified corpses have Individual Treasure of CR 2d4 (roll again for results where the treasure is in cp).
 Traps are Wisdom(Perception) DC 15 to find and Intelligence(Investigation) DC 15 to disable.